 Years back I created this alphabet flip book as I worked with Matthew to teach him his alphabet.
 This was a suggestion from one of the Mother’s Day Out teachers when my twins attended years ago.
 I have used it since and preschoolers and young learners love it!

-She told me her secret.
 You make a flip book of the alphabet and every morning you go over it together.
 Say the letter.
 Say the picture.
 Say the sound.
-She said by the end of the school year all of the kids knew their letters and the sounds they make.
+In no time the kids know their letters and the sounds they make.
 It’s like magic.

 I am going to show you how inexpensive and simple this is!